| | | | |

 Some links used in this post are affiliates.
 Please refer to my disclosure policy for more information.

-What Can I do With Pumpkin Butter?
+What Can I do with Pumpkin Butter?

 If you’ve never tried this fall treat, you may be asking how to use it.
-I love a spoonful or two slathered over buttered toast, a scone, pancake, or slice of pumpkin bread.
+I love a spoonful or two slathered over toast, a scone, pancake, or slice of pumpkin bread.
 I even enjoy it stirred in my morning oatmeal or swirled in a bowl of vanilla ice cream or yogurt.
-Sometimes I add it to my smoothie.

 Whip up a jar to make creamy pumpkin spiced lattes at home.
 There are so many yummy ideas and recipes using pumpkin butter!